DataDog/integrations-extras/retool/README.md

 ## Setup
 The Retool integration comes with an out-of-the-box dashboard, which allows you to sign up or log into Retool through an iframe.

-You’ll be prompted to connect to your ElasticSearch cluster with a connection string.
-This app will automatically be added to you instance.
+You are prompted to connect to your ElasticSearch cluster with a connection string.
+This app is automatically added to your instance.
 You then need to click resources in the navbar and create a new Datadog resource (adding your api and application keys).
 Finally connect your Datadog resource to the two Datadog queries by selecting it from the select resource dropdown in the query editor.

-And that’s it - return to Datadog and the app will be up and running in your dashboard.
+Return to Datadog to see the app up and running in your dashboard.
 You can edit the app anytime to customize it for your DevOps workflows.

 ## Data Collected